 We continue to chip away at superior Drupal integration for CiviCRM.
 The end goal of a completely configurable, functional Drupal interface to many major CiviCRM systems is in sight.
 The foundation is poured and set, the framing and roof are up, and we're filling in the utilities and fixtures.
 In the near term the focus will be continuing development of the CiviCRM Entity Price Set Field to support Drupal native contribution pages with donation and membership forms and functionality, including profiles.

-Documentation is one the way, we've added tons of features, but people need to know how to use them.
+Documentation is on the way, we've added tons of features, but people need to know how to use them.
 Its coming.
+Look for more articles in the lead up to our presentation at CiviCon St. Louis.

 Why CiviCRM Entity?